Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 a blue security label, showing irreversible damage when removed

-Plastic security labels show strong heat resistance, withstanding temperatures over 150°F without warping or losing adhesion.
-Paper labels start to weaken at around 120°F, especially in humid or high-pressure settings.
+PET VOID plastic labels show strong heat resistance, withstanding temperatures over 150°F without warping or losing adhesion.
+Destructible paper labels start to weaken at around 120°F, especially in humid or high-pressure settings.

 For packaging solutions exposed to hot environments, like transport in direct sunlight or heated storage, plastic is often more reliable.